norepimorphism/regent/README.md

 ### Visibility

-Regent respects the visibility of both structs and struct fields.
-Visibility of the struct item propagates to the `new` method, and per-field visibility propagates to getter and setter methods.
+Regent respects the visibility of items and struct fields.
+Struct visibility propagates to the `new` method, and per-field visibility affects getter and setter methods.
+Visibility qualifiers are ignored on constant fields.

 ### Tuple Structs